bmurrtech/IT_research/sentinelone.md

-All graphics and conent is intellectual property subject to copyright laws protected via [licensing owned by SentienlOne](https://www.sentinelone.com/legal/).
+All graphics and content is intellectual property subject to copyright laws protected via [licensing owned by SentienlOne](https://www.sentinelone.com/legal/).
 Please do not copy, redistribute, or modify.

 # Table of Contents
 - [Partner Portal & All Resources](#s1-resources)